Duduble: 2010s

-In December 2011, Duduble clan elders in El Buur would formally sign an agreement with Al-Shabaab to fight Ethiopian, Kenyan, TFG and AMISOM forces in Somalia."I advised all Somali tribes to support Al-Shabaab in defending our religion and our country.
-We have promised to fight both Ethiopian and Kenyan troops who entered our country" - Sheikh Awale Mohamed Ali In June 2014, members of the clan (reportedly many of whom were civilians) would fight alongside Al-Shabaab against Ethiopian forces that had been deployed to El Buur following its capture by AMISOM forces in March of that year.
+In December 2011, Duduble clan elders in El Buur would formally sign an agreement with Al-Shabaab to fight Ethiopian, Kenyan, TFG and AMISOM forces in Somalia.
+A Sheikh Sheikh Awale Mohamed Ali of the clan would state, "I advised all Somali tribes to support Al-Shabaab in defending our religion and our country.
+We have promised to fight both Ethiopian and Kenyan troops who entered our country" In June 2014, members of the clan (reportedly many of whom were civilians) would fight alongside Al-Shabaab against Ethiopian forces that had been deployed to El Buur following its capture by AMISOM forces in March of that year.

 2020s

 Despite historically supporting Al-Shabaab against foreign forces and the former Transitional Federal Government, the Duduble is now involved in the fight against the organization.